 Extension Risk Management Education (ERME) is delivered through four regional centers that provide grant funding and leadership within their regions.
 The mission of the national program is educating America’s farmers and ranchers to manage the unique risks of producing food for the world’s table.

-Education efforts funded through the ERME Competitive Grants Program are producer-focused, results-based, and encourage public-private partnerships.
-Awards are made to projects that clearly identify targeted results that will help participants manage risk ,and then also identify how those results will be measured.
+Educational efforts funded through the ERME Competitive Grants Program are producer-focused, outcomes-based and encourage public-private partnerships.
+Funded projects must identify targeted outcomes that will help producers manage risk and then describe how the project will measure those outcomes.

-ERME has funded innovative educational projects that have generated tangible results for agricultural producers in all 50 states.
-Priorities of the program include commitments to funding results, providing transparent accountability, and encouraging collaboration.
-The accomplishments of all funded projects are available for public viewing on the ERME website: www.extensionrme.org/ProjectSearch
+ERME has funded innovative education projects that have generated tangible outcomes for agricultural producers in 56 US states and territories.
+Beginning in 2020, the Centers initiated a new funding opportunity for the delivery of risk management education to agricultural producers underserved by the Federal crop insurance program.
+Priorities for both of these programs include commitments to funding outcomes, providing transparent accountability, and encouraging collaboration.
+The accomplishments of all funded projects are available for public viewing on the ERME website: http://extensionrme.org

-Each spring the Northeast Center hosts a national conference for educators, which is sponsored by the Extension Risk Management Education Program.
-The conference brings together public and private sector educators and other agricultural professionals, from all four regions, to share ongoing and emerging successful risk management education, including education geared specifically toward women in agriculture.
+Each spring the ERME Centers coordinate a national conference for educators, which is sponsored by the Extension Risk Management Education Program.
+The conference brings together public and private sector educators and other agricultural professionals, from all four regions, to share ongoing and emerging successful risk management education in agriculture.